angelren1220/chart-folio/README.md

 ## Usage

 Use the navigation tabs to switch between the different chart types.
 Hover over the elements in each chart for detailed tooltips and interactive data exploration.

-## Contributing

-Pull requests are welcome.
-For significant changes or enhancements, please open an issue first to discuss your ideas.

-## License

-This project is licensed under the MIT License (or your chosen license).

----

-Remember to replace placeholders like `[Your Repository Link]` and `[Your Repository Name]` with appropriate values.
-Adjust the license as per your preference.
-If you have more specific features or other considerations, you can easily expand this README structure!